-1 Goal Name Enhance Community & Economic Development Goal Description Funds will be used to provide resettlement services, assessment and case management, vocational ESL, citizenship services and legal services for refugees and immigrants.
+1 Goal Name Enhance Community & Economic Development Goal Funds will be used to provide resettlement services, assessment a services and legal services for refugees and immigrants.
+Funds will be used to provide resettlement services, assessment and case management, vocational ESL, citizenship services and legal services for refugees and immigrants.
 Funds will be used to provide two 8-week Business Basics courses (one in English and one in Spanish) to low-income residents wishing to start a microenterprise business.
 Students will receive 24 hours of business education that includes marketing, finances, business plans, and more.
 2 Goal Name Preserve & Improve Access to Affordable Housing Goal Description Funds will be used to provide low- and moderate-income Bellevue households with zero interest deferred loans and a limited number of grants for major home repairs such as roofing, electrical and plumbing.
 Funds will be used to provide low- and moderate-income Bellevue households with maintenance repairs such as plumbing, minor electrical, carpentry, disability access, and more.